memfault/interrupt/_posts/2020-11-10-the-best-and-worst-mcu-sdks.md

 ## What I’m looking for in a chip SDK

-My ideal chip SDK provides for a way to build and flash projects using tools of my choosing.
+My ideal chip SDK provides a way to build and flash projects using tools of my choosing.
 This seems like a low bar, but few meet it.
 Here are things chip SDKs should **not** do.